TITLE Grounds Equipment Mechanic

 Skills: Requires a general mechanical ability; skills in the use of hand tools and test equipment associated with the maintenance of gasoline and diesel engines; ability to diagnose gasoline and diesel engine failures and make repairs to engine, carburetor, injectors, diesel pumps, electrical, brake, steering, transmission and hydraulic systems.
 The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 Effort: Requires the use of small hand and power tools.
 Requires the ability to lift and/or transport groundskeeping supplies, equipment and machinery weighing up to 50 pounds on a frequent basis and up to 100 pounds on an occasional basis; prolonged walking or standing, and frequent bending, stooping, and reaching on a daily basis.
 Requires a full range of physical motion in order to repair and test the operation of electrically-powered and/or gasoline and diesel-powered groundskeeping equipment and machines.
-Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed due to severe weather.
+Employees in this job classification (job title) are designated as essential employees and must report to work as scheduled when University offices are closed; the supervisor will notify the employee of any exceptions.

-Other: Scope of the position requires exposure to waste oil, greases, and fuels and use of chemical solvents and cleaners used in the repair and maintenance of gasoline and diesel-powered engines and groundskeeping equipment.
+Other: The scope of the position requires exposure to waste oil, greases, and fuels and use of chemical solvents and cleaners used in the repair and maintenance of gasoline and diesel-powered engines and groundskeeping equipment.

 ESSENTIAL DUTIES AND RESPONSIBILITIES